 *TreadmillReviewGuru helps consumers find the best home fitness products.
 When you buy a product we recommend, we may earn a commission.

-The Carbon T7 is a folding treadmill from ProForm that is currently being offered free when you buy a 3-year membership to iFit.
-This is a great deal since most users will pay for iFit anyway — which means you are essentially getting the treadmill for free.
+The Carbon T7 is a folding treadmill from ProForm.
 The Carbon T7 has a 7″ touchscreen display, ProShox deck cushioning, and 2.75HP motor.
 It also inclines to a 12% grade and supports speeds up to 12 miles per hour.
-The Carbon T7 is designed to showcase iFit content on the full-color touchscreen. iFit has class-based workouts on the treadmill as well as outdoor routes all over the world.
+The Carbon T7 is designed to showcase iFit content on the full-color touchscreen and comes with a free 30 day trial when you purchase this treadmill. iFit has class-based workouts on the treadmill as well as outdoor routes all over the world.
 We also love the hiking and walking tours which are perfect on this machine.
 The Carbon T7 is a great option for those who plan to walk, jog or run short distances.

 The Carbon T7 is a folding treadmill that offers:

 - 12mph top speed

 - A folding frame that locks in place vertically